kaipak/project_euler/README.md

 # project-euler

 My solutions for problems posed on https://projecteuler.net/.
-All solutions are done with either Python or the old fashinoed analytical way with Latex on Jupyter notebooks.
+All solutions are done with either Python or the old fashioned analytical way with Latex on Jupyter notebooks.

 -Kai